PhasesResearchLab/ULTERA-contribute/README.md

 3. Save and refresh the page
 4. Scroll down to "Workflow permissions" and select "Read and write permissions"
 5. Save and refresh the page
+6. Go to the aforementioned `Actions` tab in the *top* GitHub menu (next to Issues Pull requests)
+7. Make sure they are enabled.
+You may be asked to verify you understand forked workflows will be run by clicking a green button.

 Now, you should be good to go!
-You can verify everything work by going to the aforementioned `Actions` tab in the top GitHub menu.
+Enjoy changes tracking over Excel spreadsheets.

 ### Tracking changes in data while retaining Excel style and functions